alexpkent/StravaHeatmap/README.md

 # Development/Debugging

 1. F5/'npm start' in VsCode to start the Azure Function App for the api.
-   - There is a `local.settings.json` file that contains the Cofig settings specified above in Deployment Settings.
+   - There is a `local.settings.json` file that contains the Config settings specified above in Deployment Settings.
 2. 'ng serve' to build and run the Angular SPA.
    - There is a `proxy.conf.json` file that links the api calls to the local Azure Function.